talla-ui/lib-comp/docs/ref/FormSection.md

 ## Related

 - [<!--{ref:class}-->class FormSectionDescription](FormSectionDescription.md) \
-    View composite that can be used as a part of a [FormSection](FormSection.md).
+    Component that can be used as a part of a [FormSection](FormSection.md).